It’s that time of the year! Celebrate with these delicious Cinco de Mayo Desserts.

 Yes, you read that correctly.
 This is a cake box recipe.
 Chocolately goodness with a Mexican twist, ready in minutes!

-Yes, this is a Mexican Christmas dessert, but it’s refreshing and delicious.
+Yes, this is a Mexican Christmas dessert, but it’s also referred to as Mexican Apple Salad.
+Refreshing and delicious.
 Why not eat it all year long?

 Ensalada Navideña (or Mexican Christmas Fruit Salad) is a combination of diced apples and fruits drenched in a creamy dressing.